terraform-ibm-modules/terraform-ibm-trusted-profile/examples/enterprise/README.md

-# Complete Example: SCC-WP with App Config and Trusted Profiles
+# Enterprise Example: SCC-WP with App Config and Trusted Profiles

 > Only supported in an IBM Cloud Enterprise Account.